yuvalmGS/gigaspaces-wiki-jekyll/xap97/map-api.markdown

 ## GigaMap with an Embedded Space

-A client comunicating with a an embedded space performs all its operation via local conenction.
+A client communicating with a an embedded space performs all its operation via local connection.
 There is no network overhead when using this approach.

 {% indent %}
 ![embedded-space-map.jpg](/attachment_files/embedded-space-map.jpg)
 {% endindent %}

-To create a `GigaMap` for a colocated (embedded) space the space URL should use embedded space URL format:
+To create a `GigaMap` for a co-located (embedded) space the space URL should use embedded space URL format:

 {% inittab os_simple_space|top %}
 {% tabcontent Namespace %}